SSL Certificate Monitoring 101: A Guide for Indie Devs and Self-Hosters

 • Any sudden changes in certificate details

-You don't need a dedicated operations team or complex setups.
-Here are some easy, beginner-friendly options:
+You don't need a dedicated operations team or a complex setup.
+Here are some easy ssl monitoring tools:

-• CertNotifier: Focused and affordable, offering email reminders specifically for SSL certificates—ideal for solo developers.
+• CertNotifier: Focused and affordable.
+Does only one thing: email reminders for SSL certificates.
+Ideal for solo developers.

 • UptimeRobot: Monitors SSL alongside many other metrics like uptime and response time.
 More expensive due to its broad feature set.